 Gardens by the Bay is a must see on any visit to Singapore and was one of the attractions that made it onto our short list of things to do during our recent visit.
 It’s been 13 years since Craig and I first visited Singapore, there was no Marina Bay back then and Sentosa Island was nothing like it is now.
 This man made tourist mecca really is worth a visit even if you’re only on a stopover.

-We stayed at the Holiday Inn Singapore Orchard City Centre, you can read about our stay here.
+We stayed at the Holiday Inn Singapore Orchard City Centre.
 We took the MRT down to the Marina Bay precinct, you could easily spend a whole day wandering around there.
 The crowning glory is of course the distinctively shaped Marina Bay Sands Hotel.
 We had the opportunity to stay there on our first evening and I have to say the infinity pool on the 57th floor is pretty spectacular.

 Bayfront MRT is approximately 5 stops from Orchard Rd so if you want to save some money, I advise to stay closer to Orchard Rd and get the MRT down to the bay area.
 Prices for hotels closer to this area are pretty steep so making use of the very efficient MRT will save you a fair whack of money.
 A new MRT line is under construction with a new station at Gardens by the Bay but it won’t be open to the public until 2021, a little way off yet.